Josh Cohen (soccer)

-Cohen is also an Israeli citizen.

 Early and personal life

 Cohen was born in Mountain View, California, United States, to a family of Jewish descent.

 On December 12, 2019, he obtained his Israeli temporary resident status.
 On February 20, 2021, Cohen acquired Israeli citizenship, with an Oleh Hadash status, on account of the State of Israel's Law of Return for the Jewish diaspora.

 Career

 Cohen played four years of college soccer at the University of California, San Diego between 2010 and 2013, graduating with a degree in bioengineering and computer science.
 He appeared in 51 games in his collegiate career.
 In 2012, he started 12 games and led the entirety of NCAA Division II in goals against average (0.397) and save percentage (0.898), earning a place on the Daktronics All-America Second Team.
 In 2013, he started 22 games and earned NSCAA All-America First Team honors.

 In early 2014, Cohen was invited by the Philadelphia Union to a one-week trial from January 25 through February 1.